EXOS Inspect: Appraise Your Home in 4 Steps

 Designed for Fingers

 Performing self-inspection requires users to complete a series of tasks on a rather small touch screen.
 Some questions may contain over 50 checkable items.
-We used circular, medium-to-large size buttons and checkboxes to mitigate the interaction difficulties, and ensure a finger-friendly experience.
+We used circular, medium-to-large-sized buttons and checkboxes to mitigate the interaction difficulties, ensuring a finger-friendly experience.

 4.1 User Interface

-With EXOS Inspect, the cost of a home appraisal can be reduced up to 80%.
+With EXOS Inspect, the cost of a home appraisal is estimated to be reduced by up to 60%.

 Released June 2020